 Dipl.-Math.
 Tom Hanika

-bipartite graph structures.
-In particular their relation to formal concept analysis, and the application in discovering hidden relationships in social networks.
+Of particular interest to me are bipartite graph structures, their relation to formal concept analysis, and the application to social networks.

 Further interests include permutation patterns and their connection to series parallel partial orders as well as machine learning in general.

 I am also a senior developer of the blue social bookmark and publication sharing system BibSonomy.

 Borchmann, D.; Hanika, T. & Obiedkov, S. (2017),

 On the Usability of Probably Approximately Correct Implication Bases., in

 Karell Bertet; Daniel Borchmann; Peggy Cellier & Sébastien Ferré, ed.,

 Atzmueller, M.; Hanika, T.; Stumme, G.; Schaller, R. & Ludwig, B. (2016),

 Social Event Network Analysis: Structure, Preferences, and Reality, in

 , IEEE Press, Boston, MA, USA